shydefoo/wiki-assistant/README.md

 Approach taken:
 * Used SQL dumps provided by wiki to load into MySql db.
-Simplest approach, Sql dumps stored in /data folder (create folder if folder doesn’t exist)
+Simplest approach, Sql dumps stored in /data folder (create folder if folder doesn’t exist)
 * Functions used to run sql scripts through python-connect api located in folder db_setup/load_sql_scripts.py
 * 2 services exposed via endpoints (Run query, Search outdated page by category)
 * Each service extends a base service which provides basic functionality to display results in the same format